 Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

-I'm an independent artist using music distribution services.
-In this article, I will be going over the main distributors which are Distrokid, Tunecore and Cdbaby.
+I'm an independent artist releasing music through distribution services.
+In this article, I will discuss some of the main distributors: DistroKid, TuneCore and CD Baby.

-As an independent musician, you have to choose a digital aggregator to distribute your music to platforms like Spotify, YouTube Music, Apple, Amazon, Deezer and similar.
+As an independent musician, you have to choose a digital aggregator to distribute your music to digital service provider (DSP) platforms such as Spotify, YouTube Music, Apple, Amazon, Deezer and similar.

 How to choose the best one for you will depend on overall costs, this includes flat prices and fees (sometimes hidden fees).

-I will be giving you concrete examples for each digital distributor and an actual realistic payout comparaison at the end.
+I will be giving you concrete examples for each digital distributor and an actual realistic payout comparison at the end.

 June 2022: This article is up-to-date with the new Tunecore pricing system.

-August 2022: Cdbaby's current discount was added to the payout comparaison.
+August 2022: Cdbaby's current discount was added to the payout comparison.

 January 2023: A separate article about SoundCloud for music distribution.